Zorlin/raptorswithhats.com-legacy-octopress/source/banned-technology/index.markdown

 * OpenVPN - bringer of tears.
 * SAMBA4 - dear god, no.
 * CoreOS - too cool for my own good.
+* Sympa - not that I'd want to.
+* OpenStack - pretty self-explanatory.